Jessamine Shumate: Life

 Jessamine Shumate was born to a tradesman and general store owner in Horsepasture, Virginia, Nathan Mortimer White and Ada Bassett White, who was an elementary school truant officer.
 Her father was quite the country scientist and shade tree inventor, and she said of him in her autobiography, "Another memory is going with my father to the barn each night to feed the animals there.
 In 1910, when Halley's Comet was seen, we watched for it and he told me all about it as we walked to the barn.
 He was very interested in scientific happenings and nature, and I was fascinated by the sight!
 What a thrill to know I had lived long enough to see Halley's Comet again in 1986.
 This time, however, the sight was not as wonderful!
 Even the scientists were disappointed in the display of Halley's Comet's tail.
 The next time around, I suppose my great grandchildren will be here to see the comet."

 As a younger woman, she had never painted seriously, but said she had always wanted to.
 She had taught art at of the higher grade classes in my school.
 While her youngest daughter was enrolled in Lynchburg College, she decided to drive to Lynchburg every week and take some art courses there.
 She enjoyed the classes, and later she went to Women's College in Greensboro, North Carolina, now known as the University of North Carolina at Greensboro, to take more advanced art classes.
 She also attended some courses at the Art Students League of New York.
 Every month during the school session, she would ride the train to New York City and stay for a week.
 She learned a great deal from these classes, and enjoyed her painting and experimenting with many different kinds of medium.

 She married Whitney Shumate on December 13, 1922.
 She said in her autobiography, "While I was going to school in Martinsville, I met a young man named Whitney Shumate.
 We started dating and went together for three years before we were married.
 The family teased me, because Whitney had a large car and when he came to Preston, Virginia to visit, always took me and a few members of my family for rides.
 When he bought a coupe, everyone said he was getting serious and wanted to leave my family at home when he took me for rides!
 It must have been true, because we were married on December 13, 1922."

 Whitney and Jessamine Shumate had two daughters, Ada Margaret S. Hadden (Mrs. William J. Hadden) and Jessamine "Jeppy" White S. Calhoun.
-Her grandson, Whit Haydn, is a noted magician and entertainer.
+Her grandson, Whit Haydn, is a magician and entertainer.